gatsbyjs/gatsby/docs/blog/2019-02-14-behind-the-scenes-q-and-a/index.md

 **Question:** Will Gatsby compile/export static files using the theme from a Ghost installation or will Gatsby compile/export based on another Gatsby theme?
 **Answer:** When you use Gatsby + Ghost you will construct UI in Gatsby rather than Ghost -- [Modern publications with Gatsby & Ghost](/blog/2019-01-14-modern-publications-with-gatsby-ghost/)

-**Question:** Should I stop using Wordpress altogether?
-Does Wordpress play well with Gatsby or is Contentful better?
-Looks like JAMstack is a Wordpress killer.
+**Question:** Should I stop using WordPress altogether?
+Does WordPress play well with Gatsby or is Contentful better?
+Looks like JAMstack is a WordPress killer.
 **Answer:** It's not a 100% replacement yet — best to start experimenting with things and see how it feels!

 **Question:** How do content managers preview their changes?